In 2022, tuition for full-time students at Wagner College was $49,460 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Wagner College is $15,022 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Wagner College costs $15,206 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the Wagner College's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|